fttlov/JCAdvance/README.md

 - It’s much the same with the pedals: testing the code on just one device is clearly not enough. <br>
 - Joy-Con rumble: I only have a Mobapad M6S with basic rumble, so I do not know how HD Rumble behaves, or if it works at all.

-## The list of supported controllers is limited by Joyshocklibrary (by JibbSmart) and will not be expanded.
+## The list of supported controllers is limited by Joyshocklibrary (by JibbSmart)
+And will not be expanded until the transition to SDL, which is a long way off

 ## Credits
 * Sony and Nintendo for the most advanced gamepads and investment in innovation, and for driving innovation in games.